ampleforth/AIPs/AIPs/aip-5.md

 These parameters were set to achieve the outcomes stated above (see motivation)—while keeping the aggregate expansion rate as similar to the current protocol as possible.

+Recall that the contraction curve is derived from the expansion curve through the "balancing" solution above.
+Therefore we only need to verify that the shaping parameters selected produce an expansion curve that generally resembles the current supply policy.
+Thereafter, a balanced contraction curve will follow from the balanced_sigmoid equation as defined above.

 The proposed values are:

 ```